Proto Successor Measure: Representing the Behavior Space of an RL Agent: The Basis Set for All Solutions of RL

 \section{The Basis Set for All Solutions of RL}

 In this section, we introduce the theoretical results that form the foundation for our representation learning approach.
+The proof for all the theoretical results can be found in Appendix \ref{app:proofs}.
 The goal is to learn policy-independent representations that can represent any valid visitation distribution in the environment (i.e. satisfy the Bellman Flow constraint in Equation \ref{eqn:lp_d}).
 With a compact way to represent these distributions, it is possible to reduce the policy optimization problem to a search in this compact representation space.
 We will show that state visitation distributions and successor measures form an affine set and thus can be represented as $\sum_i \phi_i w_i^\pi + b$, where $\phi_i$ are basis functions, $w^\pi$ are ``coordinates" or weights to linearly combine the basis functions, and $b$ is a bias term.
 First, we build up the formal intuition for this statement and later we will use a toy example to show how these representations can make policy search easier.